 One particular morning, I opened up my email on the phone and it was just filled, filled with notifications and emails.

 We ran a whole series of websites, membership websites for all of our customers across several different vertical markets.
-Each of these membership sites had public facing and non-public facing content on it, protected content if you will.
-Each of these sites were Wordpress sites, part of a large network of sites and each of these sites essentially manage the relationships between the staff that we had and that division that was working for that vertical market and all of those customers.
+Each of these membership sites had public-facing and non-public facing content on it; protected content if you will.
+Each of these sites were WordPress sites, part of a large network of sites and each of these sites essentially manages the relationships between the staff that we had and that division that was working for that vertical market and all of those customers.

 Some of those markets were only worth 2 or 3 million in revenue to our business, other worth three to five times that.
 Everyone of these sets of relationships was driven in terms of the maintenance of that relationship through this membership site, this internet extension that allow the customers to read content, knowledge-based articles, download patches and even distribute new versions of software.

 Here on that morning, I looked on my phone.
 As I looked at it, I started noticing that there were some common themes.
 People were writing in telling us they couldn’t get access to different parts of the sites.
 Employees were writing in telling us that people had been calling them asking to get access to the sites.
 Monitoring software was telling us there was a problem with the sites.
 My own staff was contacting me to say, “Wake up, we have a problem with our sites.”
 I won’t forget the feeling that I had.